Scholarships and Financial Aid

-Thursday, November 7, 2013, 12 noon - 1:30 pm: Kick-off for the Manuscript Competition: Attend the “brown bag” lunch in Thompson Home, Room 150 to learn more and hear from previous winners.
-Click here for flyer
+Thursday, November 19, 2015, 3:00 - 4:00 pm: Kick-off for the Manuscript Competition: Attend the information session in Thompson Home, Suite 200 Conference Room to learn about the competition and hear from previous winners.

 The following two deadlines must be met:

-Registration Date - Friday, December 13, 2013, 5:00 pm: by this date and time, deliver an original signed Applicant/Author and Mentor Agreement form between you and your mentor to Julie Alter-Kay in Room 105 Thompson Home, Office of Admissions and Student Services.
+Registration Date - Friday, December 11, 2016, 5:00 pm: By this date and time, deliver an original signed Applicant/Author and Mentor Agreement form between you and your mentor to Betsy Vanderstelt in Room 105 Thompson Home, Office of Admissions and Student Services.

 The next steps will be:

-April 2014: The Brehler Scholars committee will meet and determine the winning manuscript.
-All applicant/authors will be notified by US mail as to the committee’s decision.
+April 2016: The Brehler Scholars Committee will meet and determine the winning manuscript.
+All applicant/authors will be notified via email of the Committee's decision.

 Thursday, April 28, 2016, 3:00 - 4:00 pm: Presentation of the winning paper to faculty, family and friends.
 A small reception will be held to honor the author and present the cash award.